 Clifford Law Offices represents a victim of Southwest Airlines Flight 1380 that had to make an emergency landing as a result of the catastrophic failure of fan blades and other engine component parts on April 17, 2018.
-A window on the Boeing 737-700 was shattered by engine debris, causing rapid depressurization and resulting in one death and injuries to numerous other passengers.
+A window on the Boeing 737-700 was shattered by engine debris, causing rapid depressurization and resulting in one death and numerous injuries.